 Government however provides a basket of free basic services (water, sanitation, refuse removal and electricity) which aims to improve the lives of the poorest and most vulnerable communities.
 To qualify for the basket of free basic services, a household must be classified as an indigent household as per the criteria determined by individual local municipalities.
-In general, a household is classified as indigent when the occupants in said households earn a combined income of less than a certain amount (poverty threshold) defined by the indigent policy of a municipality at that point in time.
+In general, a household is classified as indigent when the occupants in said households earn a combined income of less than R3500 per month (poverty threshold) defined by the indigent policy of a municipality at that point in time.
 Municipalities review their indigent policies (and as such the determined amount) on an annual basis to bring the defined amount in line with reigning socio-economic conditions.
-According to StatsSA, in 2017 most municipalities classified an indigent household as a family earning a combined income of less than R3 200 per month.